Luming-L/Project/ZGWAS.md

 - binary PLINK data
-`.bed` - individual identifiers and their genotypes, binary `.fam` - individuals (the pedigree/phenotype), text `.bim` - genetic markers/genotypes and SNPs, text
+`.bed` - individual identifiers and their genotypes, binary `.fam` - individuals (the pedigree/phenotype), text `.bim` - genetic markers/genotypes and SNPs, an extended MAP file, text
 >`.bed` is a binary version of `.ped`
 >`--make-bed` can transform `.ped` to `.bed`, and generated `.fam` and `.bim`. `.bed` connects `.fam` to `.bim`
 ## QC